gopidoshi/Team_Unicorn_WiT_Hackathon/README.md

 ### Installation and running the code

-Befor running the code, for the application to recognise your face: Add your recent photograph in the *"actual_faces"* folder and update your relevant  information in *"employee_database.xlsx"*
+NOTE : Before running the code, for the application to recognise your face: Add your recent photograph in the *"actual_faces"* folder and update your relevant  information in *"employee_database.xlsx"*

 ```
 git clone https://github.com/gopidoshi/Team_Unicorn_WiT_Hackathon.git